-askST: What do I need to know about the Indonesian election, and how does it affect Singapore?
+askST: What do I need to know about the Indonesian election and how it affects Singapore?

 A: Indonesian law states that a presidential candidate needs a simple majority – or more than 50 per cent – of the votes to win.
 They also need to attain 20 per cent of the votes in half of Indonesia’s 38 provinces.

-If that does not happen, then the top two candidates will enter a run-off election in June, with the third one eliminated from the running.
+If that does not happen, the top two candidates will enter a run-off vote in June, with the third pair eliminated.

-Surveys done in recent months indicate that none of the candidates are set to exceed the required minimum of half the votes, with the Prabowo-Gibran pair hovering around the mid-40 per cent mark.
+Surveys in recent months indicate that none of the candidates is set to exceed the required minimum of half the votes, with the Prabowo-Gibran pair hovering around the mid-40 per cent mark.

 The next president will take office in October 2024.

-Q: What have some of the crucial issues been during the campaigning period?
+Q: What have been the crucial issues during the campaigning period?

-A: Dynastic politics have dominated headlines about the elections so far, with some accusing Mr Widodo of trying to continue his influence on the country, following his son’s entry into the race.
+A: Dynastic politics has dominated headlines about the elections so far, with some accusing Mr Widodo of trying to continue his influence in the country with his son’s presence in the race.

-Mr Gibran has been on the spotlight since Indonesia’s Constitutional Court in October issued a special ruling that effectively allowed him - though he was younger than 40, the minimum age required to contest the election - to run for the vice-presidency.
+Mr Gibran has been in the spotlight since Indonesia’s Constitutional Court issued a special ruling in October 2023 that effectively allowed him to run for the vice-presidency, despite him being younger than 40, the minimum age required to contest the election.

-The court, then chaired by Mr Widodo’s son-in-law, ruled that the age requirement would not apply to anyone who has held or currently holds a position won through a general election.
+The court, chaired by Mr Widodo’s brother-in-law at the time, ruled that the age requirement would not apply to anyone who has held or currently holds a position won through a general election.
+Mr Gibran qualifies due to his position as mayor of Solo.

-Mr Gibran, meanwhile, has attracted criticism for his behaviour during official debates, which some have called disrespectful, as well as for alleged campaign violations.
+He has also attracted criticism for his behaviour during official debates, which some have called disrespectful, and for alleged campaign violations.

 The upcoming move of the country’s capital from Jakarta to the new Nusantara city in East Kalimantan has also been an election issue that candidates have sparred over.